ebabel-games/magicalhex/README.md

 ## Versions

 ### Currently being developed
+* 2.0.5
+    - Rusty truck placed near the default start of the game.

+### Future versions
-* 2.1.0
+* Backlog
     - When player camera goes up a hill, he starts bumping up and down.
 Needs to be fixed.
     - Populating the zone areas need to take ground noise into account.
     - Noise of ground with vertices height needs to be persisted.

-### Future versions
-* Backlog
     - Use userData instead of persist.
     - Add more zone areas variety
     - Make each zone vary the ground parameters (density of hills)